 '''

 OnDemandXenosParmBegin

-fddmslib = 'c:\program files\xenos\dmsl.lib'
+fddmslib = 'c:\program files\documorph\dmsl.lib'

 scriptvar = ( 'Parser', 'META' )

 scriptvar = ( 'Generator', 'PDF' )

 scriptvar = ( 'NumberOfFields', 2 )

 .

 .

+.

 OnDemandXenosParmEnd

 '''

-Figure 13 on page 172 shows an example of the Indexing Information page when you use the details method.
+Figure 12 on page 114 shows an example of the Indexing Information page when you use the details method.
 Note: The example is for demonstration purposes only; not all of the parameters are shown in the edit window.